tic-oss/ui_automation_selenium/README.md

-# tic_ui_automation
+# tic_ui_automation using Java and Selenium

-**Selenium:**
-Selenium is a popular open-source framework and toolset for automating web browsers.
+**Selenium** is a popular open-source framework and toolset for automating web browsers.
 It allows developers and testers to interact with web applications in a programmatic way, simulating user actions like clicking buttons, filling out forms, and navigating between web pages.
 Selenium provides a way to automate tasks that would otherwise need to be performed manually by a human user.

 Here's an overview of Selenium: